 Every PSP needs to include a short literature review of a few paragraphs.
 You can also choose to do a literature review as your entire PSP project.
 This page provides help for those who are considering or conducting a literature review as their PSP project.
-The Literature Review tab on this guide will also include additional useful information for those conducting this project type.
+The Review Articles research guide will also include additional useful information for those conducting this project type.

 Every PSP is presented as a poster.
 Each poster will include about 500 words of text and 3-5 images (figures, tables, diagrams, etc.).
 For a literature review poster, you need to provide full references for all materials cited in your poster.
 If there is space, you may include the references on the poster, or you can create a separate document.

 Within this relatively limited word count, you need to explain why the topic you chose is important to explore, explain your search process, identify trends in the literature, and provide critical analysis and insight into your topic.
 Many poster authors choose to display the search process, display of trends, and critical analysis/insight in figures and reserve the text for the other portions.

 Literature reviews are most useful when they respond to a theme in the literature.
 You cannot select a topic for a literature review without first looking at the literature.
 There needs to be a significant volume of papers that you can read that have some rationale or reason to be examined as a group.

 First, identify a broad question or topic.
 Search for encyclopedia articles, textbook chapters, and literature reviews about this topic.
 Read a few sources and look for aspects or factors that interest you inside this broad topic.
 If your broad topic was "Counseling on new prescriptions," some aspects you might identify are: Some patients refuse counseling when offered.
 Some patients are not satisfied with counseling received.
 There are several competing methods for counseling.
 There are many locations in which counseling takes place-- via phone, via videochat, in a private office, at a counter in a retail store.